woodser/monero-ts/README.md

 3. Configure the appropriate RPC endpoints and authentication by modifying `WALLET_RPC_CONFIG` and `DAEMON_RPC_CONFIG` in [TestUtils.js](src/test/TestUtils.js).
 4. Run all tests: `npm test` or run tests by their description, e.g.: `node_modules/mocha/bin/mocha src/test/TestAll --grep "Can get transactions by id" --timeout 2000000`

-## How to Build the WebAssembly File (.wasm) from Source
+## How to Build the WebAssembly Files from Source

 This project uses WebAssembly to package and execute Monero Core source code for use in a browser or other WebAssembly-enabled environment.

-A pre-built WebAssembly file built from this project's source code is committed to ./build/monero-javascript.wasm for convenience, but this file can be built independently from source code.
+Pre-built WebAssembly files for this project's source code is committed to ./build/ for convenience, but these files can be built independently from source code.

-To build the WebAssembly file from source:
+To build this project's WebAssembly files from source code:

 1. Install and activate emscripten:
 	1. Clone the emscripten project repository: `git clone https://github.com/emscripten-core/emsdk.git`